 John saw the vegetation being burned up from acid rain, and he saw the violent storms of deadly hail (that sheds the blood of those struck by it) created by the explosions of nuclear weapons (Revelation 8: 7).
 He saw the polluting of the fresh water and the oceans water (Revelation 8: 8-11) from chemical waste, and ocean waste dumping, as well as from oil spills etcetera.
 And he saw the smog of atmospheric pollution from the factories and the mechanical transportation of the world (Revelation 8: 12).

-As John looked on in shock and horror at God’s beautiful creation being systematically destroyed, he then saw an angel flying up into the skies above him (Revelation 8: 13).
+As John looked on in shock and horror at God’s beautiful creation being systematically destroyed, he then saw an angel (the parenthesis is “eagle”) flying up into the skies above him (Revelation 8: 13).
 This angel proclaimed with a loud voice the coming of three woes that would affect the inhabitants of the earth.
 The three woes are World War One, World War Two, and World War Three.
 As the first four trumpets dealt with the earth, the last three trumpets would deal with the inhabitants of the earth.

-Proceed to Revelation Chapter 9
+Go to Revelation Chapter 9